simalexan/battlecamp/scenarios/public-sector/reduce-homelessness.md

 ## The Scenario

-You and your team of government officials, have been selected to deal with one of the most important issues of today - homelessness.
+You and your team of government officials have been selected to deal with one of the most important issues of today - homelessness.
 You and your teammates' government has included reducing homelessness as one if its key priorities.
 Your goal and main responsibility will be to address and create solutions to mitigate homelessness as much as possible, while also reducing cost as much as possible.

-You will be able to choose one of the following country sizes.
+You will be randomly assigned to one of the following country sizes.

 You are a smaller country, 30 million people.
 The number of homeless people is proportionally smaller and is around 100,000.
 Unfortunately, you have a smaller budget.
-Your initial project funds are 12 million dollars.
+Your initial project funds are 12 million.

 You are a larger country, 200 million people.
 The number of homeless people is larger and is around 700,000.
 Though, you have a larger budget.
-Your initial project funds are 100 million dollars.
+Your initial project funds are 100 million.

-To help and house a homeless person, requires more than just building housing or affordable housing, but creating homeless programs, social welfare policies, providing homeless citizen documentation, government approvals and regulation, implementing unemployment programs, necessary bank documentation, and in some cases drug addiction rehabilitation programs.
+To help and house a homeless person, that requires more than just building housing or affordable housing, but creating homelessness programs, social welfare policies, providing homeless citizen documentation, government approvals and regulation, implementing unemployment programs, necessary bank documentation, and in some cases drug addiction rehabilitation programs.

 But none of these come without constraints.